Strawberry Quinoa Parfait

 - 2 cups chopped strawberries

-- Cook about 1 cup of dry quinoa according to the package directions.
-Allow to cool and then place in fridge to chill for a couple hours.
+- Cook quinoa if you haven't already.
+Cook 1 cup of dry quinoa according to the package directions.
+Allow to cool and then place in fridge to chill for a 1-2 hours.
 This step is best beforehand so you can prep the parfaits quickly.